Empower Yourself and Your Business with Food Safety

 Food products are required by law to list all of the ingredients they contain on the label.

-Sometimes an ingredient is missing from the label, which will cause harm to people consuming it who have a food allergy or intolerance.
+Sometimes, an ingredient is missing from the label, which can harm people with a food allergy or intolerance who consume it.

 This missing information is called an undeclared allergen.